chdh/wav-file-decoder/README.md

 }
 ```

-The audio sample values within the `channelData` arrays are within the range -1 to +1.<br>
+The audio sample values in the `channelData` arrays are within the range -1 to +1.<br>
 An exception is thrown when the passed file is not a WAV file or when the format of the WAV file is not supported.